awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/docs/TWCC.md

 #### Increasing bitrate (network is clear)

+Feel free to modify the values in the `sampleOnPeerCongestionFeedback` to your use case and application requirements.

 | Condition | Video step | Audio step |
 |-----------|:----------:|:----------:|
 | Both loss AND delay clear | +MAX_VIDEO/40 per interval | +MAX_AUDIO/20 per interval |